-The Company has assessed the Expected Credit Loss (ECL) associated with its trade receivables and has determined that no provision is required at year end.
+The Company has assessed the Expected Credit Loss (ECL) associated with its trade receivables and has determined that no provision is required as at the reporting date.

 j.
 Inventories

 Inventories which consist of consumable spares and minor tools and equipment are carried at the lower of cost and net realisable value.
 Cost is determined based on the weighted average unit cost method.